Online Driver Education Course

 Requirements: .5 credits

-Students taking driver education must complete the following to receive a license.
-No less than 27 hours of classroom instruction, 6 hours of behind the wheel instruction, 6 hours of observation time; and 34 hours with a parent or guardian.
-Of the 34 hours driven with a parent or guardian, 10 hours must be driven at night.
+Students taking in person driver education must complete the following to receive a license: No less than 27 hours of classroom instruction, 6 hours of behind the wheel instruction, 6 hours of observation time; and 40 hours with a parent or guardian.
+Of the 40 hours driven with a parent or guardian, 10 hours must be driven at night.

 Granite District will provide the 6 hours of behind the wheel training as follows:

-Driving range and skid car training will take place during the school day.
+Driving range car training may take place during the school day.
 Instruction will be provided by certified retirees and hourly employees.
-Some on-the-road driving will take place during school, but the majority of driving will be after school.
-The department chairperson at each school will schedule driving times for students.
+Some on-the-road driving may take place during school, but the majority of driving will be before or after school.
+The department chairperson at each school will assist in scheduling driving times for students.

 State written test